-- an outline of the potential arrangements for provision water from Wyaralong Dam into the SEQ urban supply.
+- water treatment arrangements for provision for urban supply requirements.
 This should include a description of treatment facilities, associated infrastructure, and treatment methods.
-This should also describe the integration of operations within the catchment; - licensing/permit requirements; - details of the operational workforce numbers and personnel type; - details of the maximum drawdown level and likely extraction regime, e.g. when water will be sourced and expected demands versus yield, including likely release timings and the management of water below the expected minimum drawdown levels (dead storage); - proposed access points associated with the increased storage; - infrastructure for recreational purposes; - relocation of existing infrastructure; - proposed operation of any fish transfer mechanisms (if required); and - construction of additional infrastructure required for operation.
+This should also describe the integration of operations within the catchment; - licensing/permit requirements; - details of the operational workforce numbers and personnel type; - details of the maximum drawdown level and likely extraction regime, e.g. when water will be sourced and expected demands versus yield, including likely release timings and the management of water below the expected minimum drawdown levels (dead storage)29; - proposed access points associated with the increased storage; - identify probable areas of public access, and areas where access may be restricted or excluded;30 - infrastructure for recreational purposes; - relocation of existing infrastructure; - proposed operation of the fishway and/or other fish transfer mechanisms; and - construction of additional infrastructure required for operation.